3gpp-chatbox/backend/processed_data/registration_analysis.md

 }

 {
-  "name": "5GMM-DEREGISTERED.NO-SUPI",
+  "name": "5GMM-CONNECTED",
-  "type": "FINAL",
+  "type": "INTERMEDIATE",
-  "description": "UE is deregistered and SUPI is not available" }
+  "description": "UE is in connected mode"
+}

 {
-  "name": "5GMM-DEREGISTERED.PLMN-SEARCH",
+  "name": "5GMM-IDLE",
-  "type": "FINAL",
+  "type": "INTERMEDIATE",
-  "description": "UE is deregistered and searching for a PLMN" }
+  "description": "UE is in idle mode"
+}

+## Events

 {
-  "name": "5GMM-DEREGISTERED.LIMITED-SERVICE",
+  "name": "Registration Request",
-  "type": "FINAL",
-  "description": "UE is deregistered and in limited service" }
+  "description": "UE requests registration with the network" }

 {
+  "name": "Authentication Request",
+  "description": "Network requests authentication from the UE" }

+{
+  "name": "Authentication Result",
+  "description": "Network sends the authentication result to the UE" }

+{
+  "name": "Authentication Reject",
+  "description": "Network rejects the authentication of the UE" }

+{
+  "name": "EAP-request message",
+  "description": "Network sends an EAP request message to the UE" }

+{
-  "name": "5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION",
+  "name": "EAP-response message",
-  "type": "FINAL",
-  "description": "UE is deregistered and attempting registration" }
+  "description": "UE sends an EAP response message to the network" }

+{
+  "name": "EAP-success message",
+  "description": "Network indicates successful EAP authentication" }

+{
+  "name": "EAP-failure message",
+  "description": "Network indicates failed EAP authentication" }

 ## Transitions

 {
   "step": 1,
-  "message": "REGISTRATION REQUEST",
+  "message": "Registration Request",
   "from_element": "UE",
   "to_element": "AMF",
   "from_state": "5GMM-NULL",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "UE attempts to register with the network", "condition": "UE needs to access 5GS services", "timing": "Initial step of registration"
+  "trigger": "UE attempts to register with the network", "condition": "UE is powered on and within network coverage", "timing": "Initial step of the registration procedure" }

+{
+  "step": 2,
+  "message": "Authentication Request",
+  "from_element": "AMF",
+  "to_element": "UE",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-REGISTERING",
+  "trigger": "AMF initiates authentication procedure", "condition": "UE needs to be authenticated", "timing": "After receiving Registration Request"
+}

+{
+  "step": 3,
+  "message": "AUTHENTICATION RESULT or AUTHENTICATION REJECT", "from_element": "AMF",
+  "to_element": "UE",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-REGISTERED",
+  "trigger": "AMF completes authentication procedure", "condition": "Authentication is successful", "timing": "After authentication exchange"
 }

 ## Network Element Relationships